alexchen45/AlexOntology/README.md

 Now, what if you want to know all the compatible lenses for each cinema cameras?
 ```
+#All the compatible lenses for each cinema cameras.
 PREFIX xsd: <http://www.w3.org/2001/XMLSchema#>
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX : <http://alexdigitalimagingontology.com/>